 IVF Refund Program qualification

-Are the patient age and BMI a factor when qualifying for an IVF Refund program?
+Is the patient age’s and BMI a factor when qualifying for an IVF Refund program?

-In case of IVF treatment using donor eggs your age doesn’t play a role.
-However, many countries have different legislating regulating the maximum age of the patient – usually it’s around 50 years of age.
-In case of treatment using your own eggs, however, your age will be the basic qualifying factor.
-Usually the maximum age is 39 years old.
+In the case of IVF treatments using donor eggs your age doesn’t play a role.
+However, many countries have different legislative and statutory guidelines limiting treatment based on a patient’s age – usually, this is around 50.
+In the case of treatments using your own eggs, however, your age will be the basic qualifying factor.
+Usually, the maximum age is 39 years.
 It also needs to be noted that patients aged 37 to 39 receive smaller refunds.
-Sometimes as low as 50% – when compared to younger patients using IVF Guarantee programs.
+Sometimes as low as 50% – when compared to younger patients using IVF Money Back Guarantee options.

 An important requirement for an IVF Refund Program is an appropriate BMI (Body Mass Index).
-In IVF with donor eggs programs, maximum acceptable BMI is 35.
-In case of having a high BMI value – close to 35, but not above – the clinic may recommend performing additional tests.
+In IVF with donor eggs programs, the maximum acceptable BMI is usually 35.
+In cases of higher BMI values, around 35 for instance, the clinic may recommend performing additional tests.

 - Hormone tests